dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 shares of Ponzis built on quicksand.
 You can once again believe all the lies of the next autistic wunderkind, convincing you that fundamentals don\'t matter and that principles are worthless.
-You can also stay in the world of fiat slavery, believing that your government has your best interest at heart, that printing trillions out of thin air is sensible monetary policy, and that central-bank digital currencies are a neat idea.
+You can also stay in the world of fiat slavery, believing that your money should steal from you (as long as the rate of stealing stays somewhere between 2-9%), that printing trillions out of thin air is sensible monetary policy, and that central-bank digital currencies are a neat idea.